View and configure runtime parameters

 standard_conforming_strings | on | See here for details. |

-backfill_rate_limit | default/ A positive integer / 0 | Set the maximum number of records per second per parallelism for the backfill process of materialized views, sinks, and indexes.
-This parameter throttles the snapshot read stream for backfill.
+backfill_rate_limit | default/positive integer/0 | Set the maximum number of records per second per parallelism for the backfill process of materialized views, sinks, and indexes.
+This parameter is applied when creating new jobs, and throttles the backfill from upstream materialized views and sources.
 The value can be default, 0, or a positive integer.
-SET BACKFILL_RATE_LIMIT TO 0 will pause the snapshot read stream for backfill.
-SET BACKFILL_RATE_LIMIT TO default will disable the backfill rate limit within the session, but it will not change the backfill rate limit of existing DDLs.
-To obtain the parallelism value for a streaming job, you can refer to the streaming_parallelism runtime parameter in this table.
-Additionally, we support altering backfill rate limits in materialized views and CDC tables. |
+SET BACKFILL_RATE_LIMIT TO 0 will pause the backfill.
+SET BACKFILL_RATE_LIMIT TO default will remove the backfill rate limit.
+Setting this variable will only affect new DDLs within the session, but not change the rate limits of existing jobs.
+Use ALTER to change the backfill rate limits in existing materialized views and CDC tables.
+Note that the total throughput of a streaming job is determined by multiplying the parallelism with the throttle rate.
+To obtain the parallelism value for a streaming job, you can refer to the streaming_parallelism runtime parameter in this table. |

 rw_streaming_over_window_cache_policy | full | Cache policy for partition cache in streaming over window.
-Can be “full”, “recent”, “recent_first_n” or “recent_last_n”. |
+Can be full , recent , recent_first_n or recent_last_n . |

 background_ddl | true/false | Run DDL statements in background. |